 VII.
-CONCLUSIONS
+CONCLUSION

-The paper has dealt with the decentralised estimation of a time-evolving and space-dependent field governed by a linear partial differential equation, given point-in space measurements of multiple sensors deployed over the area of interest.
-The originally infinite-dimensional filtering problem has been approximated into a finite-dimensional large-scale one via the finite element method and, further, a consensus approach inspired by the parallel Schwarz method for domain decomposition has allowed to nicely scale the overall problem complexity with respect to the number of used processing nodes.
-Combining these two ingredients, a novel computationally efficient consensus finite-element Kalman filter has been proposed to solve in a decentralized and scalable fashion filtering problems involving distributed-parameter systems.
-Both numerical stability of the finite-element approximation and exponential stability of the proposed consensus finite-element kalman filter have been analysed.
+The paper has dealt with the decentralized estimation of a time-evolving and space-dependent field governed by a linear partial differential equation, given point-in space measurements of multiple sensors deployed over the area of interest.
+The originally infinite-dimensional filtering problem has been approximated into a finite-dimensional large-scale one via the finite element method and, further, a distributed approach inspired by the parallel Schwarz method for domain decomposition has allowed to nicely scale the overall problem complexity with respect to the number of used processing nodes.
+Combining these two ingredients, a novel computationally efficient distributed finite-element Kalman filter has been proposed to solve in a decentralized and scalable fashion filtering problems involving distributed-parameter systems.
+Both numerical stability of the considered approximation scheme and exponential stability of the proposed distributed finite-element Kalman filter have been analysed.
 Simulation experiments have been presented in order to demonstrate the validity of the proposed approach.